aimee-mcneil-melville/ToDo-Full-Stack/README.md

 <br>

-Both the Shop and Cart pages are completed, with their data managed in the Redux store. _It may be worth noting that unlike in Sweet As Beers, an `UPDATE_CART` action is being dispatched from the onChange handler (every time the user types) in `CartItem`, rather than storing the updated values in component state and dispatching on a button click.
+Both the Shop and Cart pages are completed, with their data managed in the Redux store. _It may be worth noting that unlike in Sweet As Beers, an `UPDATE_CART` action is being dispatched from the onChange handler in `CartItem`, rather than storing the updated values in component state and dispatching on a button click.
 Also, we're using React Router again, rather than managing the page state in Redux._

 Your job will be to implement the functionality for the My Orders page.
 The React components and the database functions are already in place, so you'll be working with the stuff in the middle - Redux, API calls with Superagent and server side routes.